nhsconnect/gpconnect/pages/accessrecord/accessrecord_clinical_scenarios.md

                         </div>
                         <div id="collapseEleven" class="panel-collapse collapse">
                             <div class="panel-body">
-                                <b>e.g. for wound dressing, suture removal, physiotherapy and general care in the weeks post-discharge.</b>
+                                <b>for example, for wound dressing, suture removal, physiotherapy and general care in the weeks post-discharge.</b>
 <p>Whilst visiting the patient, clinicians can access the patient’s record in order to check on any history and other interventions appropriate to the care being provided.</p>
                             </div>
                         </div>